PaddlePaddle/models/PaddleNLP/Research/ACL2019-KTNET/readme.md

 ```
 cd KTNET && sh ./run_record_twomemory.sh
 ```
 The hyper-parameters, such as training epochs, learning rate and batch size, can be adjusted in the script.
+After training and evaluation, the following files and directories will be created:
++ `output/eval_result.json`: the performance of the trained model on the benchmark
++ `output/predictions.json`: the predicted answers for the development set
++ `output/nbest_predictions.json`: n-best predicted answers for the development set
++ `output/step_XXXX`: the directory of model checkpoint
++ `log/train.log`: the logging file

 To run with single KB, replace `run_record_twomemory.sh` with `run_record_wordnet.sh` or `run_record_nell.sh`.